Andrekukshinov/contribution_mjs/goal/basicSyntax/basicSyntax.md

 happening with the help of operators in java.
 And if you declare them in a wrong order that might impact you expected result and produce unexpected behaviour and bugs.
 The best tactics if you do not remember the priority for operator is to use circle brackets.

+tasks:
+1) 19.7 -> int + find a way to perform a correct casting (rounding)
+2) chose the necessary primitive type to make it work X\0.
+3) sout(3*4 + " " + 9)
+4) if number is positive -> sout true, otherwise false (no if)
+5) exercise pre and post increments
+6) operator precedence task

+##FINAL MODULE TASK
+1) make sout false, using  9, -17
+2) assign 300 to byte and multiply it by 4 and see the result

 ------------------------------------------------------------